 The MA in Curriculum & Instruction program prepares high school teachers to teach dual credit, Advanced Placement or International Baccalaureate classes at their school, or to teach undergraduate college courses.
 As part of the curriculum, teachers must choose a dual credit concentration in English or U.S. History.

 iLEAD is a principal preparation program designed for current teachers who want to move into school administration.
 This innovative program is taught in a hybrid online/in-class format by faculty who have demonstrated success as building and district leaders.

-The Woodrow Wilson Indiana Teaching Fellowship is for career changers or recent grads who have degrees in math or science.
-This competitive, full-time program provides a $32,000 stipend.
+The Teach (STEM)3 Program is for career changers or recent grads who have degrees in math or science.

 The Woodrow Wilson MBA Fellowship in Education Leadership is an interdisciplinary program between the School of Education and the School of Business that combines the best practices in each field and takes an innovative approach to preparing school administrators.
 Prospective fellows must be nominated by their school districts, which must meet certain criteria to qualify for the program.